 Categories

 Is it true that "natural wax" is used in many places?

-In the "Job Yearbook," we introduce the surprising uses and functions of natural wax, which are little known to children. ("Job Yearbook 2020," pp. 256-257, p.
+Our company introduces the "unexpected uses and functions of natural wax," which are not well known to children, in the "Job Yearbook." ("Job Yearbook 2020," pp. 256-257, p.
 333)

+Categories